 What is the Pip value?

-The Pip value of each of our trades is dependent on the volume of our transaction and the higher the number of Lots we’re trading, the higher the Pip value will be.
-Because each currency has its own relative value the Pip value will depend on that.
-Here are some explicit examples on how to calculate the Pip value.
+The Pip value of each of our trades is dependent on the volume of our transaction and the number of Lots we’re trading.
+Because each currency has its own relative value the monetary Pip value will depend on the specific currency, so a trader needs to be able to calculate the real value of a pip in order to determine the profit or loss in real value.

 Pip Value = (One Pip / Exchange Rate) * Lot size